 The Birth of the SQ1 Concept

 Once upon a time (1964) in Norman, Oklahoma, Bill Shumate opened his first restaurant, a burger joint called “Across the Street” (it was located across the street from the University of Oklahoma).
 Many years and restaurants later, he yearned to go back to his restaurant roots: burgers.
 So in 2008, he and his partner, Joanie Corneil, opened a back-to-basics gourmet burger restaurant in Tampa called “Square 1” featuring fresh ingredients, top-quality proteins, and a little awesome for everyone – just like the good ol’ days in Oklahoma.
-It’s safe to say Bill is back has returned to Square 1.
+It’s safe to say Bill has returned to Square 1.

 So wait, why is Square 1 so good?

 Of course, the quality and popularity of Square 1 is no surprise, considering Bill Shumate and Joanie Corneil have owned and operated Bella’s Italian Café, the ever-popular restaurant in Tampa’s Hyde Park, for 30 years.

 In 2010 Joanie and Bill partnered with Tampa businessman Ray Leich to develop the SQ1 brand.
 Together they have expanded to ten locations across West Central Florida.